 Mitrany’s 1927 essay was written during the high noon of agrarian populism in Central and Eastern Europe.
 The New Economic Policy in Russia had adopted many of the ideas of Proudhon and Plekhanov.
 Agrarian political parties held power in Czechoslovakia, shared power in Romania and were very influential in Yugoslavia and Poland.
 They had, however, lost power to a coup in Bulgaria where their leader had been assassinated, had failed to influence events in Hungary, and the NEP was the subject of controversy and threatening debate in Russia.
 It was clear to Mitrany that this was because of the opposition of the Communist Parties to any form of collaboration or joint strategy, that much of this reluctance was shared by Social Democrats, and that it left the agrarian political parties isolated and very vulnerable to coups or intrigue.
 The essay showed how this opposition stemmed from what had become the orthodox Marxist position, set out by Marx and Engels in the Communist Manifesto in 1848, spelt out by Kautsky in 1899, and further developed by Lenin in 1908.
 But it had not been the policy of many of the German Social Democrats, such as Eduard David or Eduard Bernstein, who argued with Kautsky in the 1880s, or of thinkers and political leaders from countries farther East such as Dobrogeanu-Gherea in Romania, or of Marx himself towards the end of his life.
 The essay attempted to show that populism, associated with Proudhon, Plekhanov, and later with Chayanov and his school, had the same intellectual roots as Marxism.

 This thinking provided the foundation of Mitrany’s 1951 book.
 This is a history of ideas, not a political or economic history.
 There are few statistics, little discussion of constitutions, or of wars, or political leaders other than the agrarians.
-He drew on a wide range of sources, including Marx’s correspondence with Vera Zazulich and the work of Chayanov and the zemstvo statisticians (read in Russian), before these were widely read in the West.
+He drew on a wide range of sources, including Marx’s correspondence with Vera Zazulich and the work of Chayanov and the zemstvo statisticians (read in Russian), before these were widely available in the West.
 But much more is now known, especially about the 1930s – the purges, the famines – and the position of Stalin during the Second World War.

 The sections on the agrarian political parties are close to primary sources, as Mitrany himself was so close to the action.
 They are not easy to read without an existing knowledge of the political history of the Slav countries and the Balkans.
 But they add an important dimension to the debates on the agrarian question, easily forgotten in the very different world today (Ashworth 2005).